 It is the belief of the Santa Rosa District Schools that support personnel are essential to the educational process of our students.
 Therefore, we plan for and provide appropriate training for support personnel as budgetary decisions are made.
-Though these personnel do not have Professional Development Plans, they may receive training in any of the following state approved primary focus areas.
-Educational Support Personnel are included in the Professional Growth System online and all training attendance is documented.
+Though these personnel do not have professional development plans, they may receive training in any of the following state approved primary focus areas.
+Educational Support Personnel are included in MyPD and all training attendance is documented.
 Educational Support Personnel have access to the professional development calendar and are encouraged to attend relevant training sessions.